qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 You can enable and disable *construction* mode by clicking on the
 |cadConstruction| :sup:`Construction` icon or with the :kbd:`c` keyboard
 shortcut.
-While in construction mode, clicking the canvas won't add new vertexes, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or x and y relative values.
+While in construction mode, clicking the map canvas won't add new vertexes, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or x and y relative values.

 As an example, the construction mode can be used to draw some point at an exact distance from a existing point.

-With an existing point in the canvas and the snapping mode correctly activated, you can easily draw other points at given distances and angles from it.
+With an existing point in the map canvas and the snapping mode correctly activated, you can easily draw other points at given distances and angles from it.
 In addition to the |cad| button, you have to activate also the *construction* mode by clicking on the |cadConstruction| :sup:`Construction` icon or with the